MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 :::image type="content" source="media/usage-reports/queries-report.png" alt-text="A dashboard page containing four pie charts with query report data." lightbox="media/usage-reports/queries-report.png":::

-The query data is provided in four pie charts:
+The query data is provided in four charts:

 - **Total queries by user action** – Compares the number of queries with no results with the number of queries where a user clicked on a result or performed no action (abandoned).
 - **Total queries by country** – Compares search queries by users in different countries based on a user’s **country** Azure Active Directory attribute.
 - **Total queries by occupation** – Compares the number of search queries by users in different occupations based on their **title** attribute in Azure Active Directory.
 - **Total queries by department or division** – Compares the number of search queries by users in different departments or divisions in your organization.
 This is based on the **department** attribute of the second top-level user in the management chain of the user performing the search in Azure Active Directory.

-Each pie chart shows the top five values, and the remaining values are summarized in the **Others** category.
+Each chart shows the top five values, and the remaining values are summarized in the **Others** category.
 You can click the **Download report** link to download the report as an Excel file and see more details.

 ## Filters